Skip to main content

 Step budget for chart-required turns

-When the planning contract declares chartIntent: "explicit", the runtime increases the per-turn step budget by CHART_REQUIRED_STEP_BUDGET_BOOST = 4 (10 -> 14 for exploratory queries).
-This gives the agent room for MCP fetch + render_chart Path A attempt + Path B reshape with code_interpreter + retry on shape / spec failures, while still bounding total compute.
+When the planning contract declares chartIntent: "explicit", the runtime increases the per-turn step budget.
+This gives the agent room for MCP fetch + matplotlib generation with code_interpreter + retry on shape, alignment, or artifact failures, while still bounding total compute.
 If the agent still hits the budget without producing a chart, the runtime synthesizes a buildBestEffortTerminalOutcome(...) answer and explicitly surfaces a gaps entry telling synthesis that the chart could not be rendered.
 Synthesis must communicate the failure honestly to the user instead of dropping the visual silently.

 Observability